“But my undergrad school was highly competitive…”

 First, no matter how well or how poorly your GPA represents your actual ability, the adcom will consider it and take note of it when reviewing your application.
 You cannot, by convincing explanations or subsequent courses, erase a low undergrad GPA from adcom consideration, but you can work to mitigate it, sometimes substantially.

-• If they see lots of activities, they’ll note the positive aspects (sociable, contributor) and the possible negative aspects if your GPA was low (less than great time management and prioritizing).
+- If the adcom sees lots of activities, they’ll note the positive aspects (sociable, contributor) and the possible negative aspects if your GPA was low (less than great time management and prioritizing).

 Moreover, good GPAs are not just given an “OK” from the adcom.
 They actually review your transcript.
 An otherwise strong GPA that has one C in your only quant course could raise an eyebrow.
 So could a GPA that starts very strong and trends down – even if it’s solid in aggregate.